Unity-Technologies/com.unity.probuilder/README.md

 ### Setup

-Check out the [com.unity.probuilder](https://gitlab.internal.unity3d.com/upm-packages/world-building/com.unity.probuilder) repository to a directory adjacent to the **probuilder2** repository.
+Check out the [com.unity.probuilder-dll](https://gitlab.internal.unity3d.com/upm-packages/world-building/com.unity.probuilder-dll) repository to a directory adjacent to the **probuilder2** repository.

+> **Important** There are two similarly named projects - `com.unity.probuilder` and `com.unity.probuilder-dll`.
+Make sure to download the `-dll` suffixed project - the former is for ProBuilder 4.x, whereas the `-dll` version is for 3.x.

 If you do not need to publish builds to Package Manager you can simply create an empty folder named **com.unity.probuilder** in the same directory as the **probuilder2** repository.